 Yontoo is a program that can be added on to the system with users consent.
 However, actual behavior of this software remains unknown to user until it is installed and running on PC.
 The adware can install add-ons on Internet browser to exhibit advertisements once victim is log-on and using Facebook.

 When user executes Yontoo, it will create a number of files under Temporary folder of Windows.
 It will also tweak the settings through registry modifications.
 After changing the registry, this adware will be able to install add-ons to Internet browsers and modifies the look of victim’s Facebook account.
+This app that can dress-up Facebook profile is called PageRage.
 Additionally, Yontoo will display advertisements coming from its own server and pretend to be part of the social networking sites.